-Meet Ginamarie: Mom, caregiver, hiker.
-Ginamarie reminds us to honor the journey we are on with ourselves & how stepping outside our comfort zone can lead us to heal & overcome the challenges we face.
+Meet Ginamarie: Caregiver, hiker, bestie.
+Ginamarie reminds us to honor the journey we are on with ourselves and how stepping outside our comfort zone can lead us to heal and overcome the challenges we face.

 Tell us about yourself.
 Where are you from, what do you do, what are your hobbies?

 I’m a 41 year old Latin/Native American transplant from Denver, CO.
 I’ve been in the NW since I was 8.
 All my extended family is still in CO and always asks when I’m moving back home but I’d NEVER leave Oregon.
 Its beauty is such a gift and truly my therapy, my peace.

 I was a stay at home Mom for 15 years and for the last year and a half I have been exploring life outside being solely a mom.
 I replaced it with a career of caregiving with DHS for Aging and Disabled adults because I still feel the need to take care of fellow humans besides my immediate family.